Advanced Urology AssociatesNews and Announcements

 The no-scalpel vasectomy is an innovative procedure that involves special numbing techniques and one small opening (created without a scalpel).
 This advanced procedure is very gentle and doesn’t require stitches.
 It takes only 20-30 minutes, and is performed in the urologist’s private office.
 Both the procedure and the recovery time are faster than with the conventional method.
 With over 125 years of combined experience, AUA’s Board Certified urologists have performed upwards of 10,000 successful vasectomies.

-For more information about Advanced Urology Associates, their eight Board Certified urologists, and the no-scalpel vasectomy procedure, please contact:
+For more information about Advanced Urology Associates, their nine Board Certified urologists, and the no-scalpel vasectomy procedure, please contact: